OpenScienceLabs/opensciencelabs.github.io/bkp/opportunities/internship/mentors/index.md

 # Open Science Labs Mentor Guide

-The Open Science Labs Mentor Guide is a consolidated resource designed to guide potential mentoring organizations through the proposal and application process, and to support approved mentors in fostering intern development.
+The Open Science Labs Mentor Guide is a consolidated resource designed to guide potential sub-organizations through the proposal and application process, and to support approved mentors in fostering intern development.
 From project submission to nurturing intern growth, and facilitating their successful contributions to open source, this guide outlines the key steps and best practices to ensure a rewarding mentorship experience in our community-driven programs.

-## Part I: Applying to Become a Mentoring Organization
+## Part I: Applying to Become a Sub-Organization

-As a prospective mentoring organization within Open Science Labs, you have the opportunity to shape the future of open source by guiding and nurturing new talent.
+As a prospective sub-organization within Open Science Labs, you have the opportunity to shape the future of open source by guiding and nurturing new talent.
 Your contributions, in the form of project ideas and mentorship, are crucial to the development of both individual contributors and the larger